Frequently Asked Questions (FAQs)

 General Information

-New test items (questions) are written every year.
-Test items are continually in development to keep up with new research, position statements, best practice and changing school nurse resources.
+New test items (questions) are written every year to keep up with new research, position statements, best practice, and changing school nurse resources.
 New exam forms (or tests) are also developed each year.
 No two tests in any one year are exactly alike.

-Test development activities have to remain firewalled from any test preparation activities, individuals involved in test development cannot be involved in test preparation and vice versa in accordance with accreditation standards.
-Any sample questions that you may come across are representative of the type of questions that are on the exam, not specific questions from the exam.
+Test development activities have to remain firewalled from any test preparation activities.
+Individuals involved in test development cannot be involved in test preparation and vice versa per accreditation standards.
+Any sample questions you may come across are representative of the type of questions on the exam, not specific questions from the exam.

 What should I know about selecting materials to prepare for the exam?

-There are a lot of study guides out there using NBCSN in the title promising great things and guaranteeing results.
+There are many study guides out there using NBCSN in the title, promising great things and guaranteeing results.
 The National Board for Certification of School Nurses (NBCSN) does not endorse any particular resource or study guide.
 Just because a product says NBCSN that does not mean that it was developed or endorsed by NBCSN.
+The NBCSN Study Road Map provides further information on this.

 NBCSN is accredited by the Accreditation Board for Nursing Specialty Certification (ABSNC).
-As an accredited certification board our staff and subject matter experts, volunteer NCSNs who help develop and review the exams, cannot develop any preparation materials for the certification exam.
-We can develop sample questions which provide information about the structure and format of the questions that would be on the exam and that can be placed on our website.
+As an accredited certification board, our staff and subject matter experts, volunteer NCSNs who help develop and review the exams, cannot develop any preparation materials for the certification exam.
+We can develop sample questions that provide information about the structure and format of the questions on the exam.
 We can also develop practice tests, the purpose of which is to familiarize candidates with the exam experience.
-Practice exams may provide a score that equals number correct, but not pass/fail status, diagnostic information or a prediction of performance or success.
-We are now looking into other types of test prep materials that we can provide.
+Practice exams may provide a score that equals the number correct but not pass/fail status, diagnostic information, or a prediction of performance or success.

 NBCSN cannot develop preparatory examinations which provide information on the knowledge, skills, or abilities of a candidate as they relate to the certification for which they are preparing.
 These products can provide information on performance to indicate readiness or a prediction of success.

-It is important that school nurses understand that while a preparatory product may use “NBCSN” or “NCSN” in its title, it is not necessarily developed by the National Board for Certification of School Nurses.
-Right now the only preparation materials NCSN is associated with are the 2 practice exams available on our website and the current 2019 Certification Review Course offered at the NASN preconference in Denver.
+It is essential that school nurses understand that while a preparatory product may use “NBCSN” or “NCSN” in its title, it is not necessarily developed by the National Board for Certification of School Nurses.
+Right now, the only preparation materials NCSN is associated can be found on the Exam Prep webpage.

 There is a list of resources on the NBCSN website which provides a list of materials that may be helpful for school nurses to use to prepare for the exam.
 Using those resources does not guarantee success but they are resources that are relevant to school nursing, many are used in the exam development, and they can be helpful in preparation.
 Our statistics show that candidates who participate in small study groups are most successful.